 Cooking kit – Whisperlite Universal stove inc. gas & petrol adapter.
 Petrol only used briefly in Thailand & Sumatra (1 night each).
 Petrol kit sent home from Lisbon.

 1 ½ + 1 Lt Titanium cook pots: Apparently these have a reputation for a lack of heat distribution resulting in burnt food.
 In all the years we’ve been camping and used stainless steel, aluminium and galvanised pots, we’ve never managed to not burn the food no matter what material the pot is made from, but I am hopeful as the Whisperlite is, reportedly, able to simmer, where as many burners (no pun intended) can’t, that we may succeed in the future.
 The titanium ones also weigh less than half the weight of the steel ones we nearly bought with us.

-2 x Gaz canisters -one large + a spare medium sized one, or suchlike (only until Bishkek as unflyable)
+- 1 x titanium folding knife (discarded as hard to use left handed), replaced by non-folding titanium knife2 x Gaz canisters -one large + a spare medium sized one, or suchlike (not flyable!)

 Aztec plastic folding bowls

 The best hotel kit ever, Clare’s Xmas present, purchased in Udaipur for about £3.
 Hot drinks in any hotel room!
 Changed to a USA/Thai plug in Myanmar.
 The guy in that shop was quite bemused when I gave him three USA or Euro to India adaptors.
 When US motels turned out to always have microwaves, we sent it home – but it would have been so useful in Portugal & Spain!

 Thermartex ultra light blanket